-UMA housing is open during official University breaks, but you must register with the Residence Manager access to stay for breaks longer than 3 days.
+UMA housing is open during official University breaks, but you must register with the Director to stay for breaks longer than 3 days.

 Goods and Services

 All suites contain a small kitchen and students will be expected to prepare/purchase their own meals.
-A café is scheduled to open in the UMA Housing at Stevens Commons building in Spring 2020.
+Nellie’s Cafe is open and available to students and the public.
 The Augusta Campus Moosetracks Café offers student meals and does accept debit/credit cards as well as cash.
 Please visit the Moose Tracks Café page for information on hours and menus.

 A list of current restaurants, food delivery options and student discounts will be provided at the time of move-in.

 Yes, approximately 0.2 miles away from the dorm, Camden National Bank is also located on Winthrop St/Granite Hill in Hallowell.
 Camden National Bank has an ATM.

 UMA does not have a clinic, school nurse or health services on campus.
 However several options are available in the local community.

 IN CASE OF EMERGENCY, CALL 911.
 There will be an emergency telephone located in the entrance way of Stevens Hall.

 - MaineGeneral Express Care

 - Concentra Urgent Care